Skip to main navigation Skip to site navigation Skip to content

 Arthur St. John Hill Auditorium University of Maine, Orono, ME, United States

 The Department of Modern Languages and Classics will be hosting a book presentation on Sept.
 29 from 5–6:30 p.m. in the Arthur St. John Hill Auditorium in Barrows Hall.
-It's a […]
+It's a presentation of a facsimile edition of "Ajy Tojen", which reproduces the twelfth issue of "El Corno Emplumado/The Plumed Horn" by the Chilean-Peruvian poet Raquel Jodorowsky. […]

 Talk: ‘Yojch’o’ pa Qach’ab’äl’: Remediating Indigenous Orality in the Bilingual Language Classroom in the Guatemalan Highlands